Manj-2343/Lern_REACT/README.md

 5.What is teh purpose of the key?
 When you render a list you have to a pass a key which is unique because the react understand where you update ,add or delete from the list.

+6:props:
+i.props /properties are arguments passed into React components. ii.It allow us to provide the data from parent to child. iii.props are passed to components via HTML attributes.